 The Blake stitch construction is a close competitor to the Goodyear welt.
 It is also easy to take apart, but some think it could be more durable.

 Repairable shoes may be slightly more expensive, but they are smart investments.
-They offer a long period of use and save you the cost of buying new shoes too often.
+They offer a long period of use and save you the cost of buying new shoes as the heels, soles, or uppers of your show wear out.

 We don't consider sneakers as repairable shoes.
 For one, sneakers soles are injection molded, and they don't sell them separately.
 So, unless your local cobbler has an injector mold and consent from the brand, they have no way to replace sneaker soles.